mohamadkhalili/m-h-m-d/workspace/docs/docs/components/ChatBubble.md

 ## Customize
-you can use another component like button in Chat Bubble  this some example !
+you can use another component like button in Chat Bubble   !
 <div class="w-full shadow-inner">
 <ChatBubble
  Header="Admin"